2022 Nissan Ariya: 10 geeky details in 300-mile, $40,000 electric crossover

 Nissan Ariya

 Nissan wants Ariya to be seen as the tech flagship, not the powertrain choice.
-According to Espinoza, the Ariya harmonizes advanced technology in multiple ways—like the all-electric layout, e-4orce, driving assistance, and interface, and harmonizes them.
+According to Espinoza, the Ariya harmonizes advanced technology such as the all-electric layout, e-4orce all-wheel-drive system, driving assistance, and interface in multiple ways.
 According to Espinoza, Ariya “is the icon of Nissan Intelligent Mobility and it’s really displaying and portraying all the key technologies that we are preparing for the future in our lineup, not only in this car.”

 And when you consider the self-parking system and the sci-fi-influenced sound the Ariya makes in the video below—something we didn't get the chance to ask about—the goal is at least partly to broaden horizons and show that almost everyone can enjoy geeking out on zero-emissions tech.